brooth/jeta-site/mysite/home/markdown/runtime.md

         new HelloWorldController(getInstance().metasitory, master).apply();
     }

-What the `MetaHelper` is and how to organize it in your project is explained in [the next article](/guide/meta-helper)
+What the `MetaHelper` is for and how to organize it in your project is explained in [the next article](/guide/meta-helper)